puneet-panwar/ayush-pandey.github.io/index.md

 ---
 <hr>
-*"That's all any of us are: amateurs.
+<> *"That's all any of us are: amateurs.
 We don't live long enough to be anything else."* - Charlie Chaplin
-<font size="1"> This is my text number1</font>
+<font size="8"> *"That's all any of us are: amateurs.
+We don't live long enough to be anything else."* - Charlie Chaplin </font>